 Acclimatised.
 The physiological and mental state of a crew member whose bio-rhythms and bodily functions are considered aligned with local time.
 At home base, a crewmember should be considered to be acclimatised after spending the number of consecutive nights in home base given in Table F (Paragraph 4.8.3.4.).
 The crew member should be considered to be acclimatised to a new location, when the crew member has spent sufficient time at that location to enable Table A and local time to be applied, using the rules given in Paragraph 4.7.3.1.
-Once the crew member is acclimatised at a particular location, they may be considered to remain acclimatised to that same location.
+Once the crew member is acclimatised at a particular location, they may be considered to remain acclimatised to that same location, if the crew member remains within a time band that is two hours wide and which includes that location.
 This is defined as two hours one side of the home base, or acclimatised location, or one hour either side.
 For purposes of determining the maximum allowable flight duty period for an acclimatised crew member, the home base time should be used, except when two local nights have been spent in the new time band and then local time should be used.
 A crew member ceases to be acclimatised when a duty ends at a location outside the acclimatised time band.